The Court of Cassation validates the use of saliva tests without proof of their reliability

 💡 Practical information on screening

 During a roadside check, the gendarmerie saliva test is commonly used to detect the presence of drugs.
-Many wonder about how long the gendarmerie saliva drug test stays positive: it depends on metabolism, but THC remains detectable for several hours to a few days.
-The gendarmerie thc saliva test (or gendarmerie saliva thc test) specifically targets recent cannabis use.
+Many wonder about how long the gendarmerie saliva drug test remains positive: it depends on metabolisms, but THC remains detectable for several hours to a few days.
+The gendarmerie thc saliva test (or gendarmerie saliva thc test) particularly targets recent cannabis consumption.

-To promote prevention at home or in the workplace, performing a thc saliva test (also called saliva thc test) is an excellent approach.
-If you are looking to equip yourself, you might wonder where to buy a gendarmerie saliva test equivalent?
-Although it can sometimes be difficult to find a thc saliva test at a pharmacy, you can order our professional devices directly online.
+To carry out prevention at home or in the workplace, performing a thc saliva test (also called saliva thc test) is an excellent approach.
+If you are looking to equip yourself, you may wonder where to buy saliva test gendarmerie equivalent?
+Although it can sometimes be difficult to find a thc saliva test pharmacy, you can order our professional devices directly online.

 🚨 Road Safety Reminder

-Driving under the influence of drugs is severely punished by law.
-Plan ahead with a reliable self-test before getting behind the wheel.
+Driving under the influence of narcotics is severely punished by law.
+Anticipate with a reliable self-test before getting behind the wheel.